swaubhik/youtube-transcript-generator/README.md

 - 📦 Batch processing for multiple videos
 - ⚡ FP16 precision for faster inference
 - 🔧 Configurable model sizes (tiny to large-v3)
+- 📊 Real-time progress bars for download and transcription

 ## System Requirements